rishabh706/Bird-Species-Image-Classification-Flask-API/README.md

 # Bird-Species-Image-Classification-Flask-API

 # Table of Contents
-1.Problem Statement
+1. Problem Statement
-2.Approach Used
+2. Approach Used
-3.Results Achieved
+3. Results Achieved
-4.Technology Used
+4. Technology Used
-5.How to Use This API
+5. How to Use This API

 # Problem Statement
 The problem statement is to classify over 225 different Species of Bird.The purpose it to develop a Deep Learning Model which can classify over 225 different species of Bird.